sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/2 - Execute an Azure Function with triggers.md

 </details>

-#### Task 4: Test the function with Timer trigger from Azure Portal
+#### Task 4: Test the function with Timer trigger from Visual Studio

 <details>
 <summary>Click here to display answers</summary>